sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-offline-odata/fiori-ios-scpms-offline-odata.md

 ![Build and run](fiori-ios-scpms-offline-odata-25.png)

-When you have finished the on-boarding steps, the application starts.
+When you have finished the on-boarding steps, the app starts.
 You will briefly see a message indicating the app is now opening the offline store:

 ![Build and run](fiori-ios-scpms-offline-odata-26.png)